 In the case of clinical negligence, it’s the duty of the claimant to prove that clinical negligence has occurred.
 You need to establish liability by proving that the clinician concerned acted in a way that a competent practitioner should not have done.
 You will also have to show that this breach of duty by your clinician was wholly responsible for the injury you suffered.
 Of course, this requires you to have expert medical witnesses who are they practitioners operating in a similar area.
 These will need to be found and persuaded to give evidence against a colleague.

 General damages can be claimed under clinical negligence for pain or suffering sustained by the claimant, but beyond that any losses would be considered specialist damages.
 These can include such things as loss of earnings, medical costs, specialist care provision, or mobility adaptations.
 The process of making a claim can be long drawn out and emotionally draining, so specialist legal advice is a necessity to secure the compensation you need to support you in the future.

 Needless to say a clinical negligence claim is a far from straightforward business.
 The solicitor involved will themselves need to have considerable specialist knowledge, and will usually practise exclusively in this area.

-At Mark Reynolds Solicitors we have extensive experience of handling clinical negligence claims.
-We are accredited by the UK Charity, Action against Medical Accidents, so you can be safe in the knowledge that our solicitors have the highest standard of training to undertake such claims.
+At Mark Reynolds Solicitors we have extensive experience of handling clinical negligence claims, so you can be safe in the knowledge that our solicitors have the highest standard of training to undertake such claims.
 Contact us for advice or assistance in your clinical negligence claim.